TadasPaplauskas/pattern-parser/README.md

 ## How do I use it?

 ~~~
-var parse = require('pattern-parser');
+var parse = require('pattern-parser')
-boolean parse(string message, array patterns[, function not_found])
+boolean parse(string message, array patterns[, function not_found, object context])
 ~~~
-parser takes three arguments:
+parser takes four arguments:
-* a message to parse
+* a message to parse.
-* an array of patterns
+* an array of patterns.
 * (optional) callback function that will be executed if no match is found.
 Original message is passed as an argument.
+* (optional) an object to be passed as a context to all callbacks.
+For example, if you would put `{ id: 123 }` as a context, then every callback (including not_found) could access that parameter through `this.id`.

-Parser also returns true if a match was found and false otherwise.
+Parser will return true if a match was found or false otherwise.
 Parser stops after the first match is found, so the order of patterns is important.

 Here's how to write patterns:
 ~~~